Access your Library Account by one of the following ways:

 Lost or Damaged Materials/Equipment:

-If audio/visual equipment is damaged or lost, the patron is billed for the replacement cost of the equipment and/or parts plus any fines and a twenty-five dollar ($25.00) non-refundable repair fee.
-If the patron returns the material or equipment, he/she is still responsible for any fines and fees accrued.
+If audio/visual equipment is damaged or lost, the patron is billed for the replacement cost of the equipment plus any fines.
+If the patron returns the material or equipment, he/she is still responsible for any fines accrued.

-Borrowing privileges are suspended for all library patrons until any overdues have been returned and fees paid.
+Borrowing privileges are suspended for ALL library patrons until all overdues have been returned and fees paid.

 The Library reserves the right to deny all borrowing privileges to borrowers with outstanding charges.
 It is the right of the Library to withhold degrees, transcripts and registrations until all financial obligations are met.